Joseph Barker (mayor)

+In 1862, Barker died in a train accident in the neighboring town of Manchester.

 Early years

-The origins of Joe Barker are shrouded in mystery: nothing is known of his early years, background, or even his date of birth, as evident by its absence on his epitaph.
+The origins of Joe Barker are shrouded in mystery.
+Nothing is known of his early years, background, or even his date of birth, as evident by its absence on his epitaph.
+Important, although sparse, details are provided in the information collected by the Census of 1850.
+Barker is listed therein as 44 years old and his birthplace is described as being in "Pennsylvania".